MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/working-with-compliance-score.md

 **Uploaded documents**

 - Select **Manage documents** to upload any relevant files.
 - When the manage documents flyout pane opens, select **Add document**, then select your file from your system.
+All file types are accepted.
 - Once your file resolves in the pane, select **Close,** which automatically saves the file attachment.
 You will then see the file listed underneath **Uploaded documents.**
 - To download or delete the document, select **Manage documents** from  underneath the list of documents.
 On the flyout pane, click or tap on the document row to highlight it, then select **Download** or **Delete.**